 The provisions removing the Head Contractor Exemption were due to commence on 24 July 2021, but have been pushed back to 24 July 2022 to allow for “additional time to consult on implementation.”

-In preparation for the reforms, parties without appropriate QBCC licences should:
+In preparation for the reforms, parties without appropriate QBCC licenses should:

-- consider whether it would be appropriate to obtain a QBCC building licence or consider alternative options to ensure compliance with the reforms to the QBCC Act; and
+- consider whether it would be appropriate to obtain a QBCC building license or consider alternative options to ensure compliance with the reforms to the QBCC Act, and

 - carefully consider whether any proposed variations could be classified as building work.
 Even if parties subcontract the variations to licensed entities, they may be caught by the reforms.

-Subcontractors should also have regard to whether or not head contractors are licenced prior to entering into subcontracts.
-Should head contractors fall foul of the QBCC Act’s requirement to be licensed, they may not be entitled to payment under a head contract, which could be detrimental to subcontractor’s receiving payment for their works when they fall due.
+Subcontractors should also have regard to whether or not head contractors are licensed prior to entering into subcontracts.
+Should head contractors fall foul of the QBCC Act’s requirement to be licensed, they may not be entitled to payment under a head contract, which could be detrimental to subcontractors receiving payment for their works when they fall due.

-If you would like to discuss how best to approach any of the issues identified above, please contact one of our experts by email on [email protected] or by telephone on 07 3009 8444 to engage in an obligation free discussion.
+If you would like to discuss how best to approach any of the issues identified above, please contact one of our experts online, by email at [email protected], or by telephone at 07 3009 8444 to engage in an obligation-free discussion.